A Percent Using A Whole Number

 While percentages are a fundamental concept, there are several common mistakes that people make when working with them.
 Being aware of these mistakes can help you avoid errors and improve your accuracy.

 One common mistake is misinterpreting percentage increases and decreases.
-For example, if an item's price increases by 50% and then decreases by 50%, the final price is not the same as the original price.
+As an example, if an item's price increases by 50% and then decreases by 50%, the final price is not the same as the original price.
 This is because the 50% decrease is calculated based on the increased price, not the original price.

 FAQ